 - Child Life Volunteers will be selected by November 27th, 2023

 - Volunteer safety orientations: Three options will be offered throughout December 2023

 How to Apply

-Family Resource Center Volunteer: These volunteers help parents and children in the library select reading material and find resources that may be helpful in learning about a child’s medical condition.
+These volunteers help parents select reading material that may be helpful in learning about a child’s medical condition.
 Volunteers also visit patients on the inpatient units with the book cart.
-A Family Resource Center volunteer also assists the librarian with book processing, cataloging, repair and maintenance of the library materials.
+Family Resource Center volunteers assist the librarian with book processing, cataloging, and repair and maintenance of library materials.

-CCTV (Closed Circuit Television System) Volunteer: Working with the CCTV program, these volunteers assemble craft or cooking kits, organize the prize cart for weekly BINGO, facilitate the phones during call-in shows (such as BINGO) and help patients in the “studio audience” with the activity.
+Working with the CCTV programming team, these volunteers help to assemble craft and cooking kits, organize the prize cart for weekly BINGO, answer phones during call-in shows (such as BINGO), and support patients seated in the studio audience.